-The re-privatisation of Zambia's copper sector in 1997 marked the end of a paternalistic era in the mine towns of the Copperbelt.
-From the beginnings of industrial mining under corporate colonialism in the late 1920s to the state-owned company Zambia Consolidated Copper Mines (ZCCM) in the 1980s and 1990s, the mines as a place of work and life had resembled a total social institution.
+The reprivatisation of Zambia's mining sector in 1997 marked the end of an paternalistic era that had given birth to the mine towns of the Copperbelt.
+From the beginnings of industrial mining under corporate colonialism in the late 1920s to the corporate cradle-to-grave practice under the state-owned company Zambia Consolidated Copper Mines (ZCCM) in the 1980s and 1990s, each mine had resembled Goffman's total institution.

-In this project, I deal with the various ways that people appropriate and use former social welfare buildings in Mpatamatu, a township located on the edges of Muliashi open cast mine.
-The place carries several marks of neoliberal reform: unemployment, undercapitalisation, vandalism, alcoholism, mineworkers turned into farmers and urban dwellers falling back on rural practices.
-The bush is about to reconquer what was once taken from it by colonial-corporate industrialisation.
+In this project, I deal with the various ways in which people appropriate and use former social welfare buildings in Mpatamatu, a township of Luanshya located on the edges of Muliashi open cast mine.
+It is a place that carries several marks of neoliberal reform and what Ferguson described as global disconnect: unemployment, undercapitalisation, vandalism and alcoholism.
+In what Mususa observed as trying, mineworkers turned into farmers and urban dwellers fell back on rural practices.
+From one perspective, it seems the bush is about to reconquer what was once taken from it by colonial-corporate industrialisation.

-Mpatamatu offers valuable insights into how people manoeuvre between continuities and discontinuities in their living environment.
-Looking at this process through the former social welfare buildings and how people interact with them helps unravel the complex economic and social history of this former mine township.
+Mpatamatu offers valuable insights into how people manoeuvre between continuities and discontinuities in a post-fordist living environment.
+Looking at the trajectory of the former social welfare buildings illuminates the complex economic and social history of the Copperbelt.